BerkeleyLab/gasnet/docs/memory_kinds.md

 This document provides a detailed status of the Memory Kinds feature implementation and is updated as that status changes.

-This document will make references to two other documents, which are available on request from gasnet-staff@lbl.gov:
+This document makes references to an external document, which is available on request from gasnet-staff@lbl.gov:

-  + GASNet-EX API Proposal: Multi-EP, Revision 2020.11.0
   + GASNet-EX API Proposal: Memory Kinds, Revision 2020.11.0

-For brevity, these will be referenced as "the Multi-EP Proposal" and "the Memory Kinds Proposal", respectively.
+For brevity, this will be referenced as simply "the API Proposal".

 # General Usage